Supasheet.

 Best Practices

 • Pick the view that matches the data shape.
-Kanban for status workflows, Calendar for time-based items, Gallery for visual records, Tree for hierarchies, List for compact lookups.
+Kanban for status workflows, Calendar for time-based items, Gantt for scheduling with date ranges and progress, Gallery for visual records, Tree for hierarchies, List for compact lookups.

 • Use badge thoughtfully.
 Pair it with the enum metadata to colour-code statuses and priorities.